-You can use chicken broth, ginger ale, white grape juice, or white wine if your recipe calls for light beer.
+You can use chicken broth, ginger ale, white grape juice, or white wine if your recipe calls for a light beer.
 Use beef broth, chicken broth, mushroom stock, apple juice, apple cider, root beer, or coke instead of dark beer.

 With all of these ingredients, you want to be sure to replace the beer measure for measure to keep the liquid volume the same in your recipe.

 How to Substitute in Recipes

 If the beer is being used to tenderize meat, use a soda substitute (root beer or ginger ale).
 It'll do the same job and add minimal flavor.
 Soda will add sweetness, however, unless you choose a sugar-free option, or use plain soda water which is also a good replacement.